Bob is super excited to help this family get groceries...but wait, what is this...?? Bob is not happy...

 So...without further ado, let's go over some reasons why putting a carrier in the top of a cart is not a safe choice.

-Strollers and infant car seat bases are made so that when they are holding a car seat, the recline angle is between 30 and 45 degrees so that the baby gets an adequate flow of oxygen.
+Strollers and infant car seat bases are made so that when they are holding a car seat, the recline angle is between 30 and 45 degrees so that the baby A. is upright enough to be protected in a car accident and B. not too upright that it obstructs their ability to breathe.

 (Humor me/use your imagination, do whatever it takes to pretend this looks like a car seat)